Proudly, a recording of me reading from my Apps is now up on PennSound. You can access this recording here.

 has limitation.

-The word games here are extremely sensual and extremely intense.
+The word games here are extremely sensual and intense.
 The first phrases alone (“A bit scary to spoon in someone’s mouth”) ricochet in several different directions.
 “Spooning in someone’s mouth” evokes a lover actually giving his/her mate a taste of something; there is also the unlikely image of two lovers spooning in a third person’s mouth.
-There’s a pun on the more graphic/literal “spooge,” which alters the perspective of the poem drastically.
-At this point, right in the first line, the reader must choose from a plethora of meanings, or make the tricky decision to engage all the levels at once.
-My next favorite mind-bending Kristen Orser moment in this poem is “We keep/ the birthday party a secret.”
-For the informed reader, “birthday party” immediately triples: “birthday party” could be a literal birthday party, or a sexual encounter (as in, two lovers in their birthday suits), or it could even refer to The Birthday Party, the cult-rock band from the early 1980s that introduced Nick Cave to the world.
-The doublings and triplings in Orser’s chap are not only mind-bending but hilarious.
-Orser has a unique sensibility, and the chap is magnified, power-wise, with each re-reading.
-Orser melds the hyper-sexual with the bizarre; I highly recommend this chap to anyone with an interest in sex, or word-games, or both (apart or together).
+There’s a pun on the more graphic/literal/gutter-minded “spooge,” which alters the perspective of the poem drastically.
+At this point, directly in the first line, the reader must choose from a plethora of meanings, or make the tricky decision to engage all the levels at once.
+The next, characteristically mind-bending Kristen Orser moment in this poem is “We keep/ the birthday party a secret.”
+For the informed reader, “birthday party” immediately triples: “birthday party” could be a literal birthday party, or a sexual encounter (as in, two lovers in their birthday suits).
+The doublings and triplings in Orser’s chap are phantasmagoric, and also amusing.
+Orser manifests a unique sensibility, and the chap is magnified, gravitas-wise, with each re-reading, even as the mood is comparatively light.
+She melds the hyper-sexual with the bizarre.
+I recommend this chap to anyone with an interest in sex, or word-games, or both (apart or together).

 Sunday, January 24, 2010